sourceryinstitute/OpenCoarrays/INSTALL.md

 ### CMake scripts ###

-#### N.B. ####

-__As of OpenCoarrays 1.7.6, passing `FC=mpi_fortran_wrapper` and
-`CC=mpi_c_wrapper` is *DEPRECATED*.
-Please pass `FC=/path/to/gfortran`
-and `CC=/path/to/gcc`.
-If you are experimenting with the source to source translation capabilities, then please point `FC` and `CC` to your Fortran and C compilers of choice.
-In the case of Cray, or a compiler in which MPI is *built-in* to the compiler, you still pass the `FC` and `CC` as the Fortran and C compiler, even though MPI is built-in.__

-[CMake] is the preferred build system.
+As demonstrated above. the [install.sh] script offers many options for customizing the build.
+The script performs numerous services that make it the preferred build method if package management is unavailable.
+On most platforms, [install.sh] ultimately invokes [CMake] after performing numerous checks, customizations, and installations of any missing prerequisites.

+Advanced users who prefer to invoke CMake directly may do so as described here.
 CMake  is a cross-platform Makefile generator that includes the testing tool CTest.
-To avoid cluttering or clobbering the source tree, our CMake setup requires that your build directory be any directory other than the top-level OpenCoarrays source directory.
-In a bash shell, the following steps should build OpenCoarrays, install OpenCoarrays, build the tests, run the tests, and report the test results:
+To avoid cluttering or clobbering the source tree, our CMake setup requires that your build directory be any directory other than the top-level OpenCoarays source directory.
+In a bash shell, the following steps should build OpenCoarrays, build the tests, run the tests, and report the test results:

 ```bash
 tar xvzf opencoarrays.tar.gz